GuilhermoReadonly/KiwiBankApi/README.md

 At the moment it is only capable of :
 - login
-- resolve the KeepSafe chalenge ( I don't understand why this is supposed to keep us safe...)
+- resolve the KeepSafe challenge ( I don't understand why this is supposed to keep us safe...)
 - return your Deposits & withdrawals in CSV format
 - logout